What are the minimum Virginia auto insurance requirements?

 Although car insurance is a requirement in the state, some drivers remain uninsured.
 In addition to liability coverage, Virginia also mandates uninsured/underinsured bodily injury coverage (UM/UIM BI) with the following minimum limits:

 - UM/UIM BI: $30,000 per person, $60,000 per accident

 Protect your vehicle with physical damage coverages

 If you're leasing or financing a vehicle, most lenders mandate that you carry collision and other than collision coverage.
-And if your vehicle holds some value, it's wise to add them.
-Collision and other than collision can pay to repair or replace of your car if it's in an accident, gets stolen, or is otherwise damaged as a result of a covered incident.
+Also, if your vehicle holds some value, it may be wise to add them.
+Collision and other than collision can pay to repair or replace your car if it's in an accident, is stolen, or is otherwise damaged as a result of a covered incident.